 2. Listen To Your Mind and Body

 A significant step in learning to distinguish your triggers involves paying attention when situations produce a strong emotional response.
-Beyond swelling emotions, you might also experience various physical symptoms of anxiety, like:
+Beyond intense emotions, you might also experience various physical symptoms of anxiety, like:

 3. Step Back

-When you notice any of these signs, stop to reflect on what just happened & the response it activated.
-Say you spent the afternoon cleaning your house & reorganizing the living room.
+When you notice any of these signs, stop to reflect on what just happened and the response it activated.
+Say you spent the afternoon cleaning your house and reorganizing the living room.
 When your partner gets home from work, you wait eagerly for them to comment.
-Instead, they go to the fridge for a snack & then sit on the sofa without saying a word.
+Instead, they go to the fridge for a snack and then sit on the sofa without saying a word.

-You are frustrated that your hard work went unacknowledged, & you start to get angry & frustrated.
-You can hear your heart pounding & your palms sweating.
-It takes everything in you not to snap & say something bitter.
+You feel hurt and disappointed that your hard work went unacknowledged, and you start to get angry and frustrated.
+You can feel your heart pounding and your palms sweating.
+It takes everything in you not to snap and say something bitter.
 Instead of pouring your heart out, try to control yourself.

 4. Trace The Origins

 Try to follow these feelings back to their roots by thinking about other situations that made you feel what you are currently feeling.
-Maybe it abruptly felt as if you were a teenager again, trying to make the house look perfect for earning appraisal from the indifferent parent who traveled often.
+Maybe it suddenly felt as if you were a teenager again, trying to make the house look perfect to earn approval from a distant parent who was often away.

 When the emotional trigger is fired, you are transported back to that particular time in your life when you felt nothing you did was good enough.